jm199504/ANTAI/README.md

 Purpose: What items will User_ A buy ?

-Firstly, finding A's friends who have one of the same item,  and resulting as user B, C and D.
+Firstly, finding A's friends who have one of the same item, as a result, user B, C and D are user A's friends.

 ① A's friends = {B,C,D}